deadlyvipers/dojo_rules/introduction.md

 Hi, my name is grossb1.
-Favorite code school path is GIT